 Overview

-This ATIS standard provides a mechanism for an originating service provider to cryptographically sign the the SIP RPH field specified in [IETF RFC 4412] before it is sent across an Internet Protocol Network-to-Network Interconnection (IPNNI) and the receiving service provider to be able to validate and act on the received information with confidence in support of NS/EP NGN-PS.

-Note: This standard does not specify any procedures using the “ETS” and “WPS” namespace parameters of the SIP RPH field.
-The population and use of the “ETS” and “WPS” namespace parameters of the SIP RPH field to support NS/EP NGN-PS are not within the scope of this document.
-Such procedures are defined in other documents specifying NS/EP NGN-PS.
+This ATIS standard describes a framework leveraging the SHAKEN model specified in [ATIS-1000074] to cryptographically sign and verify the SIP RPH field of NS/EP NGN-PS calls using the PASSPorT rph extension defined in [IETF RFC 8443].

+The framework specified in this standard can be used to support a trust mechanism for the SIP RPH of NS/EP NGN-PS calls crossing IPNNI boundaries.
+The basic concept of the framework involves the following;

+NS/EP NGN-PS Origination/Authentication: The originating NS/EP NGN-PS Service Provider cryptographically signing the SIP RPH of authorized NS/EP NGN-PS calls before they are sent across an Internet Protocol Network-to-Network Interconnection (IPNNI) boundary.
+The SIP RPH signing is only performed by an authenticating NS/EP Service Provider (i.e., NS/EP NGN-PS performing authentication of the Service User).

+NS/EP NGN-PS Termination/Verification: The receiving terminating NS/EP NGN-PS Service Provider to be able to verify the received signed PASSPorT token for the SIP RPHs.

+NS/EP NGN-PS Transit: Transit NS/EP Service Providers may validate a signed SIP RPH (to determine treatment within its network), but MUST transparently pass the received Identity header associated with the SIP RPH.

-SIP RPH Signing Overview
+SIP RPH Signing Protocols Overview

-This ATIS standard uses the PASSPorT “rph” extension specified in [draft-ietf-stir-rph-00] for cryptographic signing of the SIP RPH field in support of NS/EP NGN-PS.
+This ATIS standard uses the PASSPorT “rph” extension specified in [IETF RFC 8443] and associated STIR protocols for cryptographic signing of the SIP RPH field in support of NS/EP NGN-PS.

 The following provides an overview of the associated IETF STIR protocols .

-Persona Assertion Token (PASSporT) Token
+Persona Assertion Token (PASSporT)

-[Draft-ietf-stir-passport] defines a token-based signature that combines the use of JavaScript Object Notation (JSON) Web Tokens, JSON Web Signatures, and X.509 certificate key pairs, or Public Key Infrastructure (PKI), to create a trusted signature.
+[IETF RFC 8225] defines a token-based signature that combines the use of JavaScript Object Notation (JSON) Web Tokens, JSON Web Signatures, and X.509 certificate key pairs, or Public Key Infrastructure (PKI), to create a trusted signature.
 The authorized owner of the certificate used to generate the signature can be validated and traced back to the known trust anchor who signed the certificate.
 The Persona Assertion Token (PASSporT) token includes a number of claims the signer of the token is asserting.
 The associated public certificate is used to verify the digital signature and the claims included in the PASSporT token.
-The public certificate is also used to validate the entity that signed the token through a Service Provider Identifier (SPID), as defined in [draft-ietf-stir-certificates].
+The public certificate is also used to validate the entity that signed the token through a Service Provider Identifier (SPID), as defined in [IETF RFC 8226].
 The validated claims and the validated identity of the entity signing the claims can both be used to determine the level of trust in the originating entity and their asserted SIP RPH information.

 Note: PASSporT tokens and signatures themselves are agnostic to network signaling protocols but are used in [draft-ietf-stir-rfc4474bis] to define specific SIP usage as described in the next section.

-RFC 4474bis
+Authenticated Identity Management in the Session Initiation Protocol

-[draft-ietf-stir-rfc4474bis] defines a SIP-based framework for an authentication service and verification service for using the PASSporT signature in a SIP INVITE.
+[IETF RFC 8224] defines a SIP-based framework for an authentication service and verification service for using the PASSporT signature in a SIP INVITE.
 It defines a new Identity header field that delivers the PASSporT signature and other associated parameters.
 The authentication service adds the Identity header field and signature to the SIP INVITE generated by the originating provider.
 The INVITE is delivered to the destination provider which uses the verification service to verify the signature using the identity in the P-Asserted-Identity header field or From header field.

-Draft-tbd-stir-rph
+PASSporT Extension for Resource-Priority Authorization